sdeboer/advantageMetric/README.md

 and can recognized as such.

-The chart shows their contribution over time, where the overall individual score is the average of comparing their total to their teams.
+The chart shows their contribution over time, where the overall individual score (shown in the subtitle) is the average of comparing their total to their teams.

+*Note* It is entirely possible for people on the losing team to have a higher team contribution percentage than people on the winning team.

 ## Player Contribution